 - Cookies will stay fresh covered at room temperature for 3 days or in the refrigerator for 1 week.

-Make ahead tip: Chocolate ganache can be prepared, covered, and refrigerated for up to 3 days before using.
+- Make Ahead Instructions: Chocolate ganache can be prepared, covered, and refrigerated for up to 3 days before using.
 Let it sit at room temperature to soften or microwave for 5-10 seconds before using.
 Plain (un-sandwiched) cookies freeze well up to 3 months.
 Thaw overnight in the refrigerator.
 You can chill the rolled-out cookie dough in the refrigerator for up to 2 days (step 4).
 You can also freeze the cookie dough, before rolling out in step 3, for up to 3 months.
 Then allow to thaw overnight in the refrigerator and bring to room temperature before rolling out.
 Chill for only 30 minutes in step 4 as opposed to 1 hour.

 Oh and instead of chocolate ganache, do the salted caramel thing.
 Seriously.
 Do it.
 (Let the caramel cool for 15 minutes before sandwiching!)